 A typical conversation over an evening bowl of porridge in the Wintle household.
-This is how a) Isaac learns random stuff and b) Bedtime takes FOREVER.
+This is how a) one of our children learns random stuff and b) Bedtime takes FOREVER.

 So this all started with a trip to the atBristol science centre on Tuesday (it’s school holidays).